 The Career Center is located in Room 108 of the Kenneth B. Hurst Continuing Education Building.
-The Center offers access to a variety of resources for customers seeking guidance with personal career development in the areas of career exploration and planning, job readiness skills training, financial assistance, human resources development, and employment services.
+The Center offers access to a variety of resources for customers seeking guidance with career development in the areas of career exploration and planning, job readiness skills training, financial assistance, and employment services.

 Job seekers may search for local, state, regional, or national job vacancies tailored to individual goals and career objectives both online and through a weekly job board.
-Additionally, the weekly job board, containing hundreds of local jobs, may be accessed through the college's website under the Career Center link.

-The Career Center also offers an online assessment program which helps users begin to identify and fully explore particular career pathways, based upon responses to a series of assessments.
-There are a variety of quick guides, and book resources to assist users with individual career planning, resume writing, interviewing and a host of career development topics.
+An online assessment program as well as individualized career counseling helps users identify and fully explore particular career pathways.
 Additionally, the Career Center website houses a Virtual Career Center where faculty and students may utilize a host of workshops and activities to become more knowledgeable about career-specific topics.
-The Virtual Career Center is accessed by a link on the main Career Center website.
-The Center also provides current labor market information, referrals to support services, personal skills development, and Career Readiness Certification.
+Current labor market information, and referrals to support services are also available.

-The Career Center also participates in annual career fairs providing the opportunity for job seekers to meet with employers who hire locally, statewide and nationally.
+Various career fairs are offered providing the opportunity for job seekers to meet with employers who hire locally, statewide and nationally.
 Information regarding these events will be posted on the Career Center website.
 The Center is open 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
 For more information, please email careerservices@coastalcarolina.edu or call 910-938-6761.